 - 1. Description of the Contractor's initiatives to encourage member utilization, - 2.
 Goals and outcome measures for the Contract Year, - 3.
 Description of monitoring activities to occur throughout the year, - 4.
 Evaluation of the effectiveness of the previous year's initiatives, - 5.
-Summary of lessons learned and any implemented changes, - 6.
-Description of the most significant barriers, - 7.
-Plans to encourage providers determined to offer high value but not participating in Alternative Payment Model (APM) arrangements, if any, to participate in Alternative Payment Model (APM) contracts, and - 8.
+Summary of lessons learned and any implemented changes, - Description of the most significant barriers, - 7.
+Plans to encourage providers determined to offer high value but not participating in Alternative Payment Model (APM) initiatives, if any, to participate in Alternative Payment Model (APM) contracts, and - 8.
 Plan for next Contract Year.

 E-Prescribing: E-Prescribing is an effective tool to improve members' health outcomes and reduce costs as delineated in ACOM Policy 321.
 Benefits afforded by the electronic transmission of prescription-related information include, but are not limited to: reduced medication errors, reductions of drug and allergy interactions and therapeutic duplication, and increased prescription accuracy.
 The Contractor shall increase its E-Prescribing rate of original prescriptions in accordance with ACOM Policy 321.
-Effective October 1, 2018, AHCCCS may amend the requirements for E-Prescribing.